 - 1/2 cup vanilla yogurt [or plain yogurt/sour cream]

 - 2 tablespoons brown sugar [may want to increase to 1/4 cup if using plain yogurt or sour cream]

 - 1/4 cup coconut oil, melted and cooled

 - 1 teaspoon vanilla

-In a small bowl, whisk together oil, eggs, yogurt, milk, and vanilla.
-In a larger bowl, stir together flours, sugar, baking powder, and baking soda.
-Fold wet ingredients into the dry ingredients, stirring until just moistened.
+In a large bowl, whisk together flours, baking powder, cinnamon, and nutmeg.
+In a separate bowl, stir together yogurt, brown sugar, oil, eggs, ginger, vanilla, and bananas.
+Fold wet ingredients into the dry and mix until just combined.

 Fill muffin cups 3/4 of the way full, then top with shredded coconut.
 Bake until golden, approximately 15-17 minutes, or until a toothpick inserted in the center comes out clean.

 Cool in the pan for 5-10 minutes before removing to a wire rack to cool completely.

 Store at room temperature in an airtight container for up to 3 days.
 Leftovers can be frozen for a later time.